-Outcome of application:
+Outcome of application

-Applicants will be notified of the outcome of their application by Friday, 12 June 2020.
+Applicants will be notified of the outcome of their application by Wednesday, 28 October 2020.
 Results will be issued by email.

+Queries and surgeries

-Queries and surgeries: Applicants with questions regarding the scheme or application process, including queries relating to eligibility, should email kesupport@humanities.ox.ac.uk for further advice and assistance.
+Applicants with questions regarding the scheme or application process, including queries relating to eligibility, should email kesupport@humanities.ox.ac.uk for further advice and assistance.

-For those who want advice on how to structure their application Andrew Fairweather-Tall, Victoria McGuinness, and Wes Williams will be offering bookable 20 minutes slots.
+For those who want advice on how to structure their application Wes Williams, Victoria McGuinness, and Andrew Fairweather-Tall will be offering bookable 20 minutes slots.
 Please email kesupport@humanities.ox.ac.uk to book a slot.

-Application deadline: Trinity Term Week 6, Monday, 01 June 2020, 12:00 noon Application submission: Online via IRAMS (SSO) webform only
+Application deadline:Michaelmas Term Week 2, Monday, 19 October 2020, 12:00 noonApplication submission:Online via IRAMS (SSO) webform only

-For queries regarding technical issues with IRAMS please contact: research.support@humanities.ox.ac.uk For all other queries please contact: kesupport@humanities.ox.ac.uk
+For queries please contact: kesupport@humanities.ox.ac.uk